Rivo11-11/Cleaning-Project/README.md

 2) Fill null values using a reference attribute to map
 3) Parse attribute to multiple attribute like address
 4) standarize the values of an attribute .. y,Y => Yes
-5)Removing Duplicate rows using builtinfunction and cte 6)Removing unused columns
+5) Removing Duplicate rows using builtinfunction and cte
+6) Removing unused columns

 /*
 Given 2 file  :